QuintenVdvreken/GildedRose-Refactoring-Kata/Java/refactor-guide.md

 1. als SellIn = 0, quality twee keer zo snel naar beneden dus ipv -1 -2
 2. quality nooit onder 0

+- So now that a major refactor has happened lets see how i could make this code more readable.